Overview

 We get a reference to the callable function, and call it like a regular function.

-specify the firebase project and the region
+get a functions helper: set the firebase project and the region

 const functions = getFunctions(app, "europe-west1")